 Who is eligible for the DNP/MPH program?

 You may attend any accredited DNP program at any University and complete the MPH at the UMN School of Public Health.
-We will work with you and your DNP curriculum to find up to 14 cr of nursing credits that are appropriate for the MPH and that can transfer to the MPH.
+We will work with you and your DNP curriculum to find up to 14 nursing credits that are appropriate for the MPH and that can transfer to the MPH.

 Does the program require the GRE?